New to Arizona? First-Year Scorpion Survival Guide

 Should I keep drains closed at night and do UV hunts after rain?

 Yes to both—these habits catch scorpions at their most vulnerable times.
-Scorpions can climb up through drains, especially during our dry months when they're seeking moisture.
+Scorpions can come up through drains, especially during our dry months when they're seeking moisture.
 Keep sink stoppers closed, use drain covers in showers, and don't forget the often-missed floor drains in laundry rooms and garages.

 Post-rain UV hunts are scorpion hunting on easy mode.
 Wait 1-2 hours after sunset following any measurable rainfall.
 Scorpions and their prey become more active with humidity, making them easier to spot.
 Focus your search along exterior walls, patio edges, and the foundation perimeter.